saschalalala/pyfahrplan/README.md

-                                  Choose a tableformat that is supported by python-tabular --column-width INTEGER          Set the max width of the wide columns (which is everything string based) --help                          Show this message and exit.
+                                  Choose a tableformat that is supported by python-tabular --column-width INTEGER          Set the max width of the wide columns (which is everything string based) --update-cache                  Delete the cache file and redownload all fahrplans --help                          Show this message and exit.
 ```